Sustainsys/Saml2/doc/Configuration.md

 *Optional child element of the [`<kentor.authServices>`](#kentor-authservices-section) element.*

 Controls the generation of NameIDPolicy element in AuthnRequests.
-The element Is only created if either `allowCreate` nor `format` are set to a non-default value.
+The element Is only created if either `allowCreate` or `format` are set to a non-default value.

 ####Attributes
 * [`allowCreate`](#allowcreate-attribute)